If you’ve been single at all in the past few years, there’s a pretty good chance that you made a Tinder account at some point.

 It’s a sentiment which—steeped in misplaced nostalgia as it is—fails to provide a solid argument as to how or why the circumstances under which two people meet would happen to have any bearing on the quality or validity of the relationship that follows.

-The difference in the structure and procession of “old-fashioned” relationships and digital relationships is fairly minimal.
+The difference between the structure and procession of “old-fashioned” relationships and digital relationships is fairly minimal.
 On Tinder, matched individuals are still entirely responsible for carrying out the actual heavy-duty relationship work, just as if they had only chanced upon each other in a bar, or in a coffee shop or wherever else it is people are expected to meet organically.

 There’s no doubt modern romance is changing.
 People, especially students, are busier than ever.
 Most of us can hardly find the time to sit down, let alone go out and try to meet new people, but Tinder isn’t to blame for this; it offers a possible solution.
 If you’re out there looking to find someone and trying it the “old-fashioned way”, why not try swiping right?
 After all, it just might make the perfect match.